moxamadfarax/weather-app/README.md

 This app allows you to view the weather forecast of the city you enter.

 My code is quite messy because I did not have a lot of free time to focus on cleaning up this challenge, what with the project and all.

-It is working fine in my own live server or default browser, but the js does not work in github pages.
+Input the city you would like to search and press the enter button.
+The current weather for the city, and it's future five day forecast will display.
+The city you have entered will be saved in the history list underneath the enter button.
+You can click the cities in the history list to regenerate the city's forecast that you had previously inputted.
+Press the clear history button to clear the history.

 ![Getting Started](images/screenshot.png)